Mitsubishi Galant: Sixth generation (E30; 1987)

 The Galant range underwent a minor facelift in 1991, with new grilles and other modifications.
 Also in 1991, Mitsubishi Motors Company completed a new assembly facility at Barcelona, Venezuela, with the Galant being one of the first models produced.
 It was sold there until 1994 under the ZX, MF, MS and MX names, which identified the various levels of equipment and transmission.

 The Sigma designation disappeared with the 1990 model.
 A new hardtop liftback model was added in 1988, called the (Mitsubishi Eterna). and in Japan, the Eterna was only sold at a specific retail chain called Car Plaza.
 This generation Galant was also sold in Canada as the Dodge 2000 GTX and Eagle 2000 GTX.
 The five-door liftback version was never offered in North America, where buyers prefer traditional sedans.
 In most of the world, the sixth generation Galant was replaced towards the end of 1992, but North American sales only ended in 1994, when the next generation Galant arrived there.

 A limited edition based on the GTi-16v model was introduced in 1989, modified by German tuning company AMG (owned by Mercedes-Benz since 1999), with mildly uprated engine (170 PS) and unique body kit, alloy wheels, and full leather interior.
 The AMG appearance treatment was also achieved on the Debonair for 1986.
-It, along with the Debonair, were the only Japanese cars that received the AMG treatment.
+It, along with the Debonair and Honda Ballade, were the only Japanese cars that received the AMG treatment.

+In New Zealand, this generation took over from the Sigma as MMNZ's mid-size offering.
+It was launched in June 1988, initially in GL (1.6L), GLX (1.8L), Super Saloon and SE (both 2.0L) trim levels.
+These were assembled in Porirua at the MMNZ plant.

 The sixth generation was also the first to see the introduction of the VR-4 variant, which was the basis for Mitsubishi's participation in the 1988–1992 World Rally Championships.
 The Galant's 4G63 two-litre DOHC turbocharged engine and 4WD transmission was later adopted for the Mitsubishi Lancer Evolution with little modification and would remain in production for fifteen years.
 Starting in 1989, the Mitsubishi Galant V-series were produced for the Japanese market as a sporty alternative to the regular Galant range.
 The lineup consisted of Viento and VX-S/VZ-S models featuring the higher output 1.8 and 2.0 Turbo DOHC engines with both automatic and manual transmissions available.
 The V-series featured the VR-4 interior, exterior design and updated bumpers (without side skirts), clear indicator lens covers, optional two-tone body paint, as well as standard air conditioning, full electrics, rear windscreen wiper, spoiler and alloy wheels.
 Fans sometimes call this car the "Evo Zero" but this was never more than a nickname as the Evolution series is Lancer-based.